-Due to the overwhelming need to strengthen small businesses and revitalize storm affected communities, working capital for this program is defined as utility costs (gas, electric and water), non-owner employee salaries, and rent or mortgage costs.
-For businesses requesting working capital assistance, Subrecipients will determine an estimated monthly working capital need as the monthly average of the 3 consecutive months prior to the storm of working capital costs.
+Due to the overwhelming need to strengthen small businesses and revitalize storm affected communities, working capital for this program is defined as utility costs (gas, electric and water), inventory bills, non-owner employee salaries, and rent or mortgage costs.
+For businesses requesting working capital assistance, Subrecipients will determine an estimated monthly working capital need as the monthly average of 3 months statements/invoices/billing cycles of working capital costs dated within 6 months prior to the storm.
+This requirement for working capital costs will be retroactive to May 1, 2023.
+Exceptions to this requirement may be submitted to OCD on a case-by-case basis.

-Required documentation for working capital need includes 3 consecutive pre-storm months of:
+Required documentation for working capital need includes 3 pre-storm months of:

-- Rent/mortgage as evidenced by an executed lease/mortgage or proof of payment - Employee wages as evidenced by certified payroll registers or employee reporting forms - · Electricity, water and gas utilities as evidenced by utility service provider bills - Monthly inventory bills
+- Rent/mortgage as evidenced by an executed lease/mortgage or proof of payment - · Employee wages as evidenced by certified payroll registers or employee reporting forms - Electricity, water and gas utilities as evidenced by utility service provider bills - Monthly inventory bills